 How To cut straight grain binding

-Straight-grain binding, or quilt binding how it’s often referred to, can be cut lengthwise, or crosswise – the latter is my preferred way to cut it, as you’re only cutting from selvedge to selvedge.
-Simply because it’s easier for me.
+Straight-grain binding, or quilt binding how it's often referred to, can be cut lengthwise, or crosswise - the latter is my preferred way to cut it, as you're only cutting from selvage to selvage.
+Simply because it's easier for me.

 What is the best width for quilt binding?

-There are many widths you can choose from, but to start with, wider is easier to sew, especially when working with several layers.
-I usually cut mine at 2 1/2 “ width from selvedge to selvedge.
-You can get away with a slightly narrow binding at 2 1/4″ should be fine too.
+Many people ask how wide should a quilt binding be cut.
+There are many quilt binding widths you can choose from, but to start with, wider is easier to sew, especially when working with several layers.
+I usually cut mine at 2 ½ " width from selvage to selvage.
+You can get away with a slightly narrow binding at 2 ¼" should be fine too.

 How Much Binding Do I Need?